- SCU Home Page

 English 1A and 2A*

-LEAD Scholars take the freshman required courses, English 1A and 2A within the LEAD Scholars Program.
+First year LEAD Scholars take the required courses, English 1A and 2A within the LEAD Scholars Program.
+Transfer students who have not fulfilled their introductory English courses are also required to take these courses.
 These courses begin during LEAD Week and continue through fall and winter quarters of their first year.
 Students take English 1A and 2A with the same instructor and students.
 These instructors for the LEAD Scholars English 1A and 2A have been specially selected because of their interest in working with first generation college students.
 These two courses provide an academic foundation for students, allowing them to fulfill their Critical Thinking and Writing requirement within an academically challenging and supportive environment.

 The LEAD Scholars Program offers personalized advising and support to participants.
 Dedicated faculty and staff are happy to address any interests or concern you may have.